SEAME-pt/Team02-Dataset/README.md

-# Dataset Repository for SEAME Lab
+# SEAME Lab: Datasets for Local Track and Carla Simulation

 This repository contains datasets and tools for computer vision and autonomous driving research at the SEAME laboratory.